Xlocsinjr/progProject/REPORT.md

   chart.
 - Every interactive element, except the scatterplot y axis change, will change a "to plot" variable in some way.
-When these elements are manipulated the relevant global"to plot" variables are updated, after which the relevant viualisations are updated.
+When these elements are manipulated the relevant global "to plot" variables are updated, after which the relevant viualisations are updated.

 ### Python functions